gordonwatts/hep-programming-hints/xaod-hints.md

 If any calculations are required (e.g. cross section times integrated luminosity, etc), do them in the code so the user can update things as they wish.

+It is not uncommon for a user to ask for a MC sample to be scaled by x10 or similar.
+Make sure to put the scale factor in the legend entry for that sample.

 ### MC Event Weight

 This is encoded on the `EventInfo` object (there is only one), and it is the first `mcEventWeight`: